The Queen's Constabulary

 Tom tapped Kit on the arm and showed her the bottle of laudanum.
 Kit stood aside and he lifted Ginny’s head to administer the medicine.
 Within minutes she was asleep once more.

 “The broken rib is sitting nicely in place and the swelling on the arm has subsided considerably," Tom said.
 "She’s a fast healer."

 “We have to find who did this to her, Tom.
 Perhaps someone saw something of the attack or saw her walking to the tent.
 Maybe someone even escorted her.
 It’s a good few minutes of walking from the

 “I’m sure the police will do all they can to find him.”

 “I can’t just sit here doing nothing.”

-Sighing, Tom put his hand on her shoulder.
+Tom put his hand on her shoulder and sighed.
 “You need some sleep.
 I’ll fetch the girls to watch over her.
 Why not come to my tent and sleep in there while I’m at the cottage.
 It’s away

 from everyone and it’ll be quiet.
 I’ll ask Finley to check on you and Ginny from time to time.”